goriok/runners-autoscaler/README.md

     repository: my-awesome-repository   # Name of the repository the Runner is added to.
 Optional: Provide the repository name if you want the Runner to be added at the repository level.
     labels:
       - demo1                           # Labels for the Runner.
     namespace: runner-group-1           # Kubernetes namespace to set up the Runner on.
-The default namespace that is provided in the constants.py file will be used, if you do not create or add a different namespace.
-    type: manual                        # Type of the setup workflow.
-Manual or autoscaling.
+    strategy: manual                    # Strategy of the setup workflow.
+Supported: manual, percentageRunnersIdle.
     parameters:
       runners_count: 1                  # Count of Runners to set up.
 Automatically scale up or scale down runners according to Bitbucket runners with status "ONLINE".
 If value `0` all idle runners with status "ONLINE" will be deleted.
 Default: 1.
   - name: Runner workspace group